What Is a Proprietary Blend?

 Why do supplement companies use proprietary blends?

 Companies may use proprietary blends to avoid disclosing exact ingredient ratios, simplify crowded labels, or make a formula harder to copy.
-The tradeoff is lower transparency for the consumer.
+The tradeoff is that consumers get less detail about how much of each ingredient is actually present.

 Are proprietary blends legal?

 Yes.
-Proprietary blends are a standard label format used on many dietary supplements.
-The main issue is usually not legality, but how much detail the label does or does not reveal.
+Proprietary blends are a recognized label format used on dietary supplements.
+The main issue is usually not legality, but transparency: the label can show the blend’s total weight without showing each ingredient amount separately.

 Can a proprietary blend still be well-formulated?

 Yes.
 Some blends may be sensible and internally balanced.
-The challenge is that without exact ingredient amounts, you have less information for evaluating the formula confidently.
+The challenge is that without exact ingredient amounts, the consumer has less information for evaluating the formula confidently.

 Are proprietary blends always underdosed?

 Not always.
-Some are reasonable.
+Some may be reasonable.
 Others include long ingredient lists inside small total weights, which can limit how much each ingredient meaningfully contributes.

 How can I evaluate a proprietary blend on a label?

-Start with the total blend weight, ingredient order, and the kinds of ingredients included.
+Start with the total blend weight, the number of ingredients, and the ingredient order.
 If the blend is small but the ingredient list is long, caution is reasonable.
+Comparing it with products that disclose individual amounts can also make the transparency difference clearer.

 -